geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Then sunk the storm, and many a verdant brow<br>
 Shone, like blest islands on a lake of snow;<br>
 Broad rose the rayless sun, and widely spread<br>
-The skies with gold, the billowy mist with red.—<br>
+The skies with gold, the billowy mist with red.<br>
 But lo! those mists have melted in his beam,<br>
 Or lingering only near each mountain stream,<br>
 In fleecy wreaths, like clouds of summer skies,<br>